 - Light Evening Meal at La Manufacture Restaurant

 Group members arriving on the ASA ‘designated’ flight will transfer to our hotel after clearing customs.
-If you are arriving independently please make your own way to the Warwick Brussels, which is ideally located in the historic centre, 300m from the Grand Place (Grote Markt).
+If you are arriving independently please make your own way to the Hotel Le Dixseptième which is ideally located in the historic centre, 200m from the Grand Place (Grote Markt).

-At approximately 4.00pm there will be a short orientation meeting at the hotel followed by an afternoon excursion to visit the stores of Emerie & Cie and, time permitting, Maison Margiela.
+At approximately 4.00pm there will be a short orientation meeting at the hotel followed by an afternoon excursion to visit the store of Maison Margiela.

 Maison Margiela, formerly Maison Martin Margiela, is a French luxury fashion house headquartered in Paris and founded in 1988.
 Belgian designer Martin Margiela, graduated from the Antwerp Academy in 1980 and went on to work as an assistant to Jean-Paul Gaultier in Paris in 1984.
 In 1989 he staged his first show in Paris under his own label, founding the ‘Maison Martin Margiela’ together with Jenny Meirens.
 In his collections themes such as the reproduction of materials and the deconstruction of patterns and shapes are often interwoven.
 In 2009, Margiela discreetly retired from the Maison that carried his name.